Apple iPad Pro (2018) hands-on: Even closer to a computer

 Speaking of important, how about that USB-C?
 The shift has been rumored for years, but it's finally here, and it stands to change the way people think about how to use iPads.
 In the past, if you wanted to hook other devices up to your iPad, you'd have to rely on peripherals and connectors to bridge the gap between Lightning and whatever else your hardware required.
 Moving to a standard USB-C port makes the new Pro line feel more akin to a proper computer, and Apple has already pitched several ways that professionals have been able to work these iPads into their daily flows.
 Unfortunately, we still don't have a great idea of what kind of external devices the Pros will play nice with; Apple has suggested you could connect a camera and save images directly to the iPad, but there's surely more at play here than we're currently aware of.
 (I'll update this story as I learn more.)

 With that said, I did get to try a few accessories that don't use that USB port: the updated Apple Pencil and the magnetic Smart Keyboard.
-The former feels very similar to the original, just with a flat side that you'll use to attach the Pencil to the iPad's side for charging.
-(It's too bad that the magnetic latch and charger is only on the iPad's right side, though.)
+The former feels similar to the original, just with a flat side that you'll use to attach Pencil to the iPad's side for charging.
+(It's too bad that the magnetic latch and charger are only on the iPad's right side though.)
 Using it to wreck lovely pre-drawn bits of art in Procreate was about as fun as you'd expect, and the double-tap feature to jump between preset actions is legitimately great.
-Will it change the minds of people who weren't sure the Apple Pencil in the first place?
+Will it change the minds of people who weren't sure of the Apple Pencil in the first place?
 I sort of doubt it, but this is still a worthwhile update.

 So yeah, this version of the iPad Pro feels more like a computer than ever.
 I mean, just remember you can buy one of these things with a whopping 1TB of onboard storage.
 Overkill?
 For average users, sure, but it's not so crazy an idea if you're planning to load up a Pro with RAW files or CAD schematics like Apple suggests.
-Between the power provided by the A12X, the shift to USB-C, the massive storage options and the improved accessories, the iPad is better equipped than ever to take on -- and potentially replace -- devices like Microsoft's venerable Surface.
-The thing is, despite its many improvements, iOS still fundamentally feels like a mobile-first operating system, and there's a tendency for some people to take it less than seriously as a way to actually be productive. iOS updates are inevitable, though.
-Perhaps more importantly, Apple's mobile hardware has finally evolved to a point where it's a viable rival to some of personal computing's best options -- that's a big step all on its own.
+Among the power provided by the A12X, the shift to USB-C, the massive storage options and the improved accessories, the iPad is better equipped than ever to take on -- and potentially replace -- devices like Microsoft's venerable Surface.
+The thing is, despite its many improvements, iOS still fundamentally feels like a mobile-first operating system, and there's a tendency for some people to take it less than seriously as a way to actually be productive. iOS updates are inevitable though.
+Perhaps more importantly, Apple's mobile hardware has finally evolved to a point where it's a viable rival to some of personal computing's best options.
+That's a big step all on its own.

 Follow all the latest news from Apple's fall 2018 event here!